elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-08-28-cs2107-lecture-3-encryption-and-crypto-part-2.md

 	- Encrupt key one and then kley 2
     - Key length: 112 bits (Hard to brute force)

-BUT, there is the meet in the middle attack
+BUT, there is the meet in the middle attack.
+Just get two computer and try to crack the code from the plaintext side and the encryped side.
+Then compare the two to see if it matches (Meet in the middle)

 ### Triple DES
 - 3 keys use: 3 independent keys